 Per the National Institute on Alcohol Abuse and Alcoholism, an estimated 88,000 people (approximately 62,000 men and 26,000 women) die from alcohol-related causes annually, making alcohol the fourth leading preventable cause of death in the United States.

 - Increased risk of relapse.

 - Increased risk of overdose from relapse due to lowered tolerance to the drug.

-- Death (frequently in the setting of uncontrolled seizure and convulsion).
+- Death (frequently due to uncontrolled seizure and convulsion).

 Recovery from addiction is possible.
-If left untreated it can pose an array of negative consequences.
+If left untreated, however, it can lead to an array of negative consequences.
+Addiction is chronic, progressive, and potentially fatal.
 As the disease progresses conscious decisions become compulsive actions.

 If you think substance abuse and addiction will not affect your life, think again.